sid5432/jsOTDR/README.md

-# rbOTDR: Simple OTDR SOR file parser for node.js
+# jsOTDR: Simple OTDR SOR file parser for node.js

 The SOR ("Standard OTDR Record") data format is used to store OTDR ([optical time-domain